GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Related Work

 \subsubsection{Attribute Inference Attack against GNNs}

+Attribute inference attacks seek to recover sensitive attributes rather than graph structure.
 Duddu et al. \cite{mia_gra_gnn} proposed the first attribute inference attack against GNNs.
-They exploited the node embeddings of partial nodes and their associated sensitive features to train a supervised attack classifier and ultimately infer the sensitive attributes of the target nodes.
+They exploited node embeddings of partial nodes and their associated sensitive features to train a supervised attack classifier for inferring sensitive attributes of the target nodes.
 Olatunji et al. \cite{aia_gnn} developed three attribute inference attacks that leverage partial sensitive attributes, public non-sensitive attributes and shadow graphs to conduct multiple queries.
-However, these attacks solely target partial sensitive attributes, rather than full node feature recovery, which is one of the primary focuses of our work.
+These attacks solely target sensitive attributes, rather than full node feature recovery, which is a central focus of our work.